Armored Heart: L'Odeur de l'Amour

 Mischief smiled at them both.
 “Oh, yes.
 Yes, she is.
 She is… thriving, despite all that has happened to her.”

 The woman quickly produced several bowls, and filled them with the broth.
 It smelled faintly of meat and onion, Mischief reckoned.
 When she offered one to them alongside a spoon, they did the polite thing, and hesitantly ate some of it.
 They smiled after the first bite.
-It was actually quite good, they decided.
+It was actually quite good, they realized.

 “Where is she, then?”
 Batal asked.
-“We’ve been looking for her for months, and… And when we heard about her Faron, and realized she was missing, we…”
+“We’ve been looking for her for months, and… and when we heard about her Faron, and realized she was missing, we…”

 “But where is she?”
 Batal asked again.
 It was closer to a demand this time, and Mischief couldn’t blame them.